Mizrahi Jews: Disparities and integration

 The cultural differences between Mizrahi and Ashkenazi Jews impacted the degree and rate of assimilation into Israeli society, and sometimes the divide between Eastern European and Middle Eastern Jews was quite sharp.
 Segregation, especially in the area of housing, limited integration possibilities over the years.
 Intermarriage between Ashkenazim and Mizrahim is increasingly common in Israel and by the late 1990s 28% of all Israeli children had multi-ethnic parents (up from 14% in the 1950s).
 It has been claimed that intermarriage does not tend to decrease ethnic differences in socio-economic status, however, that does not apply to the children of inter-ethnic marriages.

 Although social integration has increased, disparities persist.
 According to a study conducted by the Israeli Central Bureau of Statistics (ICBS), Mizrahi Jews are less likely to pursue academic studies than Ashkenazi Jews.
 On the other side, Israeli-born Ashkenazim are up to twice as likely to study in a university as Israeli-born Mizrahim.
 Furthermore, the percentage of Mizrahim who seek a university education remains low compared to second-generation immigrant groups of Ashkenazi origin, such as Russians.
 According to a survey by the Adva Center, the average income of Ashkenazim was 36 percent higher than that of Mizrahim in 2004.

 In 2023, journalist Shany Littman argued the dynamics of inequality had reversed, with most Israeli cabinet ministers and city mayors being Mizrahi Jews.
 She also stated that middle-class Mizrahi women earned more than their Ashkenazi counterparts.

 The A-WA song "Hana Mash Hu Al Yaman" highlights the discrimination of Mizrahim, especially Yemenite Jews, faced in the 1940s, when they entered Israel as refugees.
 The song's lyrics depict a reality of cultural assimilation, low income jobs, and a pressure to leave their Yemeni traditions behind.

+Memorial

+In 2021, a memorial was erected in Jerusalem to commemorate the departure and expulsion of Sephardi and Mizrahi Jews from Arab countries and Iran, after a 2014 law passed by the Knesset marking November 30 the Day to Mark the Departure and Expulsion of Jews from the Arab Countries and Iran.